bgoonz/docs-collection/github/get-started/quickstart/git-and-github-learning-resources.md

   - /articles/git-and-github-learning-resources
   - /github/getting-started-with-github/git-and-github-learning-resources
   - /github/getting-started-with-github/quickstart/git-and-github-learning-resources
-intro: 'There are a lot of helpful Git and {% data variables.product.product_name %} resources on the web.
-This is a short list of our favorites!'
+intro: "There are a lot of helpful Git and {% data variables.product.product_name %} resources on the web.
+This is a short list of our favorites!"
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 authors:
   - GitHub
 shortTitle: Learning resources
 ---

 ## Using Git

 Familiarize yourself with Git by visiting the [official Git project site](https://git-scm.com) and reading the [ProGit book](http://git-scm.com/book).
 You can review the [Git command list](https://git-scm.com/docs) or [Git command lookup reference](http://gitref.org) while using the [Try Git](https://try.github.com) simulator.